 The New Jersey Division of Taxation has advised that the purchase of convertible virtual currency for investment purposes is treated as the purchase of intangible property and is not subject to sales tax.
 However, when a person uses convertible virtual currency as payment for taxable goods or services, New Jersey sales tax applies.
 Any seller and or retailer of taxable goods or services that accepts virtual currency as payment must determine the fair market value in U.S. dollars as of the date of payment and charge the purchaser sales tax on that transaction.
 Sellers that accept convertible virtual currency must record in their books and records the value of the convertible virtual currency accepted at the time of each transaction, converted to U.S. dollars and record the amount of sales tax collected at the time of each transaction, converted to U.S. dollars.
-Martin D. Hauptman, Esq., partner in the Tax Law department at Mandelbaum Barrett is available to answer any questions you may have.
+Martin D. Hauptman, Esq., partner in the Tax Law department at Mandelbaum Barrett PC is available to answer any questions you may have.